Special Education Course Offerings

 512 – General and Special Education Goals and Practices: Middle and Secondary (3)

-Prerequisite: EDSE 531.
-This course provides an introdcution to instructional strategies and organization of activities, including Universal Design for Learning, curriculum, media, materials, and physical environment for students in grades 6-12 accessing the general Standards of Learning curriculum.
+Prerequisite: EDSE 531 or EDSE 390.
+This course provides an introduction to instructional strategies and organization of activities, including Universal Design for Learning, curriculum, media, materials, and physical environment for students in grades 6-12 accessing the general Standards of Learning curriculum.
 Candidates will develop skills to plan and deliver instruction in a variety of educational setting such as inclusive classrooms, resource rooms ad self-contained classrooms.
 A continued focus will be on students’ response to intervention, and selecting evidence-based practices that have the greatest likelihood of success.
 Field experience required.

 519 – General and Special Education Goals and Practices: Elementary (3)